 How do we prepare for our trips or Travel with Confidence?

 At Himalayan Exploration, we esteem the safety of our customers and employees as our highest priority.
-COVID-19 is a pandemic that has brought a complete hat to the travel industry worldwide once in a century.
+COVID-19 is a pandemic that has hit the travel industry worldwide once in a century.

-The following Protocols have been adopted to fight the COVID-19, to provide for a safe and wonderful holiday once tourism has resumed: Clients are necessary to provide 30 days of travel history before coming to Nepal.
+The following Protocols have been adopted to fight COVID-19 to provide a safe and wonderful holiday once tourism has resumed: Clients must provide 30 days of travel history before coming to Nepal.

 - A free COVID-19 certificate may be requested.